HamChowderr/myMVP-starterkit/README.md

 ### Running the Supabase MCP Server

+**Important:** The Supabase MCP server is pre-configured to connect to your local Supabase instance.
+Do not change the connection settings in the configuration files as they're already set up correctly for the local development environment.

 There are three ways to run the Supabase MCP server:

 #### Option 1: Using the npm script